-- The teams are 3 to 5 individuals, either undergrads or grad students.
+- The teams are 3 to 5 individuals, either undergrads or grad students or a combination of both.
 There is a screening rule regarding eligibility.

-You cannot have someone who holds a CFA designation (they may have passed exams, but cannot participate if they have been awarded the designation) nor someone who has been employed for more than 6 months as a fundamental research analyst on your team.
+You cannot have someone who holds a CFA designation (they may have passed exams, but cannot participate if they have been awarded the designation) nor someone who has been participated in a prior CFA Institute Research Challenge.
+An individual is not eligible if he/she has been or is employed in a role within the core investment management profession.
 This rule has been in place for several years, but a new process of checking resumes has been implemented.
-A violation will result in the disqualification of your entire team.
+A violation will result in the disqualification of the entire team.

-- A 30 minute webcast on Ethics should be viewed by all team members prior to the competition.
-Links to various Ethics presentations can be found on this or at CFA Institute's site.
-Students will need to register at CFA Institute site in order to compete.
+- It is recommended that a 30 minute webcast on Ethics be viewed by team members prior to the competition.
+Links to various Ethics presentations can be found at CFA Institute's site.
+Students will need to register at the CFA Institute site in order to compete.

 - Students can review sell-side research; however, no sell-side research can be used within their reports.
 All work must be original.
 Students may not speak with sell-side analysts, unless that individual is their mentor.
-As a reminder, all mentors should be CFA charterholders and the rules regarding time spent with mentors must be strictly observed.
+As a reminder, it is preferable that mentors are CFA charterholders and the rules regarding time spent with mentors must be strictly observed.

 Southwest U.S. Research Challenge co-ordinators know if you need help in finding a CFA charterholder to help mentor your team.
 The name of the Challenge has been changed to: CFA Institute Research Challenge - Southwest U.S.

-We will be choosing 10 teams to present at the local challenge at TIPS.
-The finalists will be announced early in February.
+We will be choosing 8 teams to present at the local challenge.
+The finalists will be announced in February.